-A Zambia safari brings the traveller to an exceptional variety of wildlife, superb birdlife and an array of accommodation ranging from award winning luxury lodges to simple mobile tented camps.
+A Zambia safari introduces you to an exceptional variety of wildlife, superb birdlife and an array of accommodation ranging from an African lodge to simple, yet luxury tented camps.

 The territory of what is now Zambia was known as Northern Rhodesia from 1911, and in 1964 its new name was derived from the Zambezi River.
 Referred to as the real Africa by those in the know, Zambia is one of the continent’s most beautiful and unspoilt African safari destinations.

 Zambia has the unusual privilege to have borders with eight countries and it covers a land area approximately three times that of the United Kingdom.
-Within this country there have been tremendous feats of engineering; building the bridge across the Zambezi at the Victoria Falls in 1905, railway line construction across the centre of Africa from Livingstone to Dar es Salaam, the development of the Copperbelt, one of the world’s richest copper deposits and of course the building of the Kariba Dam, one of Africa’s largest dams.
+Within this country there have been tremendous feats of engineering; building the bridge across the Zambezi at the Victoria Falls in 1905, railway line construction across the centre of Africa from Livingstone to Dar es Salaam and the building of the Kariba Dam, one of Africa’s largest dams.